Zostavax FDA Approval History

 Zostavax (zoster vaccine live) is a live attenuated virus vaccine indicated for prevention of herpes zoster (shingles) in individuals 50 years of age and older.

-Development History and FDA Approval Process for Zostavax
+Development Timeline for Zostavax

 |Mar 25, 2011|| FDA Expands Indication for Zostavax, Merck's Shingles Vaccine, to Include Adults Ages 50 to 59|

 |Feb 24, 2006||FDA Review Date for Merck's Investigational Shingles Vaccine Extended to May 25, 2006|